-In 2004, 90% of interviews were face to face interviews (paper / pencil) and 10% computer assisted personal interviews (CAPI).
-All interviews are conducted by 60 interviewers of the Data Collection Department of the Statistical Office of Estonia.
-The interviewing is normally done during the week immediately following the reference week but never later than five weeks after the reference week.
-About 12% of the interviews of persons 15-74 years old were by proxy.
+In the first three quarters of 2005, 90% of interviews were face to face interviews (paper / pencil) and 10% computer assisted personal interviews (CAPI).
+Since 4th quarter of 2005 the main data collection method is CAPI.
+All interviews are conducted by 60 interviewers of the Data Collection Department of Statistics Estonia.
+The interviewing is normally done during the week immediately following the reference week but never later than five weeks following the reference week.
+About 15% of the interviews of persons 15-74 years old were by proxy.